Origami Reversion

 I added some masking tape to hold it together, some metal tubes to help it stand, and some stuffing to flesh it out.
 After that, I needed to make it sturdier, so I layered on an exoskeleton using fiberglass casting tape, essentially creating a reasonably sturdy armature or framework for a sculpture.

 Did I learn anything about origami design from this exercise?
 Yes!
-Origami Reversion is a way of checking proportion and balance of my origami design.
+Using origami as an armature for sculpture is a way of seeing the proportion and balance of the origami design.

-Separate from that, it was so much fun!!
+Separate from that, it was just fun!!
 And another way of creating large-scale origami-based sculptures.